jfasch/jfasch-home/trainings/log/detail/2020-09-07/index.rst

   separate *module usage* (|longrightarrow| "The ``import`` statement", ``PYTHONPATH``, etc.)  from *module content* (``__all__``, ``__init__.py``, etc.)
-* TODO: Philosophical excourse: *Duck Typing* vs. *Strict OO* (who could do data science if it had to be done using strong typing?)
+* :doc:`Philosophical excourse: Duck Typing vs. Strict OO
+  </trainings/material/soup/draft/duck-typing>` (who could do data
+  science if it had to be done using strong typing?)

 Agenda
 ------